 The 7/7 memorial project was commissioned by the UK Department for Culture, Media and Sport (DCMS) on behalf of the bereaved families.
 A Project Board was formed with representatives of the bereaved families, DCMS and The Royal Parks to find a suitable site and design for a memorial, agreed to be located in Hyde Park.

 This was a very emotional project for us all.
 But as a creative design team, I think we brought the right balance of sensitivity and professionalism to this brief.
-I believe we have created a thoughtful and lasting tribute to those who lost their lives in the 7 July bombings. ” Chris Carroll Director at Arup
+I believe we have created a thoughtful and lasting tribute to those who lost their lives in the 7 July bombings. ” Chris Carroll Director

 A design team, selected following an open international competition, included architects Carmody Groarke and landscape architects Colvin and Moggridge.
 Arup contributed structural, material, acoustic and lighting advice.
 Sculptor Antony Gormley was an artistic advisor to the design team.
 The project team also collaborated with graphic designer Phil Baines.
 The memorial was delivered on time and on budget with the expertise of specialist stainless steel foundry Norton Castings.